jcarter2010/Meringue/README.md

 # Merengue
 A Raspberry Pi/Linux Text Editor

 This works on Windows now!
-I have not tested the connecting to the Raspberry Pi for remote editing on the Windows machine however, I just know that you can edit local files with it.
+Well, at least Windows 10, that's all I've tested it on.
+You can even connect to a Raspberry Pi and edit its files remotely.
+It just looks incredibly ugly.
+Linux looks much much better, so go with Linux.

 Keep in mind, this is still in its very early stages and very much a work in progress.
 There will be a lot of bugs, just giving you fair warning.